adrianspaulding/StudyWise/README.md

 # StudyWise
 An application designed by students, for students, to aid them in their studying endeavors

-# General Thoughts and Recommendations for Programming Style
+# General Thoughts and Recommendations for Programming Style (if you want to contribute)

 -Please use 4 spaces for indentation levels.
 Most coding environments have an option to where you can change the tab setting to insert 4 spaces.
 Replit defaults to 2 spaces, so if you use